okta/okta-oidc-js/packages/okta-react-native/README.md

 This library supports iOS version `11.0` and above.
 Go to your project -> `Build settings` -> `iOS Deployment Target`, and set it to at least version `11.0`.

 #### Install Okta Open ID Connect iOS
 This library depends on the native [Okta OIDC iOS](https://github.com/okta/okta-oidc-ios) library.
-This library is not distributed as part of the React Native library to keep your dependency management consistent.
+It is not distributed as part of the React Native library to keep your dependency management consistent.

-There are two ways to add Okta OIDC iOS to your dependencies:
+You can currently add Okta OIDC iOS through CocoaPods:

 1. **CocoaPods**
    With [CocoaPods](https://guides.cocoapods.org/using/getting-started.html), make sure your `Podfile` looks like this: